-This Peloton before and after weight loss guide gives tips and tricks that provide fast results no matter what Peloton class is chosen.
-In addition, the weight loss transformation pictures and stories serve as a motivational tool for those looking to make sustainable lifestyle choices.
+This Peloton before and after weight loss guide gives tips and tricks that provide fast results no matter what Peloton class is chosen.9 In addition, the weight loss transformation pictures (such as Janessa’s above) and stories serve as a motivational tool for those looking to make sustainable lifestyle choices.

 So hop on the saddle and see how quickly weight can be lost using Peloton, hear about others highs and lows, and see what tiny changes you can make to get the body you desire.

 How Long Does It Take to Lose Weight on Peloton?
 How Much Weight Can Be Lost?

 A Peloton bike can be an excellent way to lose weight; however, just like any other piece of workout equipment, results vary based on how many variables such as the rider’s weight, fitness level, and the amount of energy and time invested in riding.
 The good news is, that studies show that exercising on a consistent basis, like cycling a few times a week, can contribute to losing or maintaining weight, increasing muscle mass, and boosting overall health.1

 To find a personalized estimate of weight loss while using the Peloton, it’s best to start by finding out TDEE or total daily energy expenditure.
 TDEE is the number of calories burned while doing typical day-to-day activities such as walking from the car to the grocery store, cleaning the house, and working, as well as calories burned from exercise and normal bodily functions.

 To calculate TDEE, the United States Department of Health and Human Services has created a Body Weight Planner that will help determine how many calories are burned by the body in a day as well as the calorie deficit needed to achieve weight loss goals in a certain time frame.2